#LessBS

 What's At Stake

-BS announced in the review this year that one dropzone is not renewing next year.
+BS announced in the review this year that one dropzone operator is not renewing next year.
+Presumably, this is GoSkydive - possibly the largest operator in the UK.
 They're going to be regulated directly by the CAA.
-British Skydiving aren't acting as if they recognise extrordinary the failure this represents
+British Skydiving isn't acting as if it recognises the extraordinary failure this represents.

-One of the biggest dropzone operators just left.
+Their biggest operator just left.
 More will be tempted if BS does not fix the problem.
 This is an emergency.
 BS had a monopoly - all the cards were stacked in their favour - but they managed to alienate where they should have listened.

 Vote No at the AGM